 - ACC – 7 times

 It is interesting to observe here that all these stocks have not had a similar trajectory.
-You might even be thinking that the stocks might have steadily gone up in this period which is why a low number of 52-week lows were accounted for.
+You might be thinking that the stocks might have steadily gone up in this period which probably accounts for a low number of 52-week lows were accounted for.

 Well, this is true for stocks like City Union Bank which has gone in a single direction (up).
-However Page Industries has seen a reverse V with the stock going to all-time highs only to drop by almost 50% in recent months.
+However Page Industries has seen a reverse V. For this stock, the prices went to all-time highs only to drop by almost 50% in recent months.
 ACC stock price movement has another distinctive shape as the stock has been range bound for the last few years.

-Like we have stocks that had few 52-week lows, there are some stocks which had registered their yearly low on 20 or more occasions.
-These were –
+Like we have stocks that had few 52-week lows (like Page Industries), there are stocks at the other end.
+Some stocks which had registered their yearly low on 20 or more occasions were –

 - Vedanta – 24 times